 The Internal Rate of Return (IRR) is a metric used to determine whether an investment’s expected rate of return warrants an investment.
 This is determined by comparing the expected rate of return against alternative investments’ expected returns.

-An Investment Adviser is an individual or entity that is registered to provide investment advice about securities.
+An Investment Advisor is an individual or entity that is registered to provide investment advice about securities.

 An Investment Banker is an entity or individual that underwrites companies’ security offerings.
 Investment bankers may also facilitate mergers and acquisitions.